Workshops

 February 2024

-Throughout January and February of 2024 the Harvard-MIT Center for Regulatory Science and Cergas-SDA Bocconi collaborated on a three-part, virtual, Transatlantic Roundtable “Raising the Bar: supporting high-quality evidence generation for improving access to digital medical devices”.
+The Harvard-MIT Center for Regulatory Science and Cergas-SDA Bocconi collaborated on a three-part, virtual, Transatlantic Roundtable “Raising the Bar: supporting high-quality evidence generation for improving access to digital medical devices”.
 The collaborative sessions all featured guest presenters and experts from the field, building on one another to eventually culminate in a manuscript from the project.
 Conversations centered around the potential applications and challenges of novel digital medical devices, and how solid evidence generation will be an immensely important part of their success.

 Workshop Outputs